The Wave Trace and Birkhoff Billiards: Computing the wave trace

 As the $dq$ and $d\xi$ integrals can be separated, we obtain the Fourier transform of the homogeneous distribution

 One can define $\chi_+^a$ similarly as an $L_\text{loc}^1$ function for $\Re a > -1$ and these distributions fact be analytically continued to a larger region of $a \in \C$.
 It is shown in \cite{Ho90} (Chapter 7) that the Fourier transform of $\chi_+^a$ (with dual variable $t$) is given by $e^{-i\pi (a+1)/2} (t - i 0)^{-a-1}$.
-The proof of Theorem \ref{Rational caustic theorem} is concluded by evaluating the Fourier transform in equation \eqref{almost caustic} at the point $t - L_j$. \\ \\ In the case of an ellipse, the billiard flow is known to be completely integrable and each confocal ellipse is in fact a caustic.
+The proof of Theorem \ref{Rational caustic theorem} is concluded by evaluating the Fourier transform in equation \eqref{almost caustic} at the point $t - L_j$. \\ \\ In the special case of an ellipse, the billiard flow is known to be completely integrable and each confocal ellipse is in fact a caustic.
 Moreover, Poncelet's thoerem (see \cite{Poncelet1}, \cite{Poncelet2}) implies that all periodic orbits tangent to a given confocal ellipse have the same length.
-Hence, all periodic orbits in the ellipse correspond to rational caustics, so Theorem \ref{Rational caustic theorem} applies.
+Hence, all periodic orbits in the ellipse correspond to rational caustics.
+It is also known (see \cite{GuMe79a}) that ellipses satisfy the noncoincidence condtion \ref{NCC} and hence, Theorem \ref{Rational caustic theorem} applies.
 Calculations from the author's previous work using action-angle coordinates and Jacobi elliptic function theory allow for the explicit computation of $\d \omega / \d \theta$ appearing in the integrand of \eqref{almost caustic} (see Section 5.5 of \cite{Vig18}).
 As the boundary of an ellipse

 is easily parametrized by $(a \cos \phi, b \sin \phi)$ for $\phi \in [0,2 \pi)$, the quantity $X(q) \cdot N(q) dq$ can be explicitly calculated.
 Combining these observations with Theorem \ref{Rational caustic theorem}, we obtain the formula appearing in Corollary \ref{Ellipse corollary}.